sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/120 - method.md

 hidden: false
 ---

-A Method object defines how to expand out from an Anchor object and grab data you want to extract.
-Methods are available within Field objects.
+A Method object defines how to expand out from an Anchor line and extract target data.
+Methods are available in Field objects.

 For the full list of methods available, see [Methods](doc:methods).